chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 .. warning:: .pot files are built only for the current release of documentation, which is the same as the ``chef_master`` source collection in |git|.

-The .pot file is built using much the same process as a regular Sphinx content build.
+The .pot file is built using much the same process as a regular |python sphinx| content build.
 For example, a regular content build:

 .. code-block:: bash